 Michael Coca, Board Member

 Michael is an affordable housing consultant and the architect/contractor for Tapetes de Lana, a nonprofit wool processing facility in Mora County.
-He joined the Board in 1997 and has served as President for the past two years.
-Michael also serves on the board of the Northern New Mexico Educational Opportunity Center (Española), is a past board member of the New Mexico Acequia Association, is past chairman of the Acequia Madre de Las Vegas, and is affiliated with the Gallinas Watershed Partnership, the Acequia de los Cuarteles de Santo Domingo de Cundiyo Land Grant, the Río Gallinas Acequia Association, and the New Mexico Solar Energy Association.
+He joined the Amigos Board in 1997 and also serves on the board of the Northern New Mexico Educational Opportunity Center (Española).
+Michael is a past board member of the New Mexico Acequia Association, former chairman of the Acequia Madre de Las Vegas, and is affiliated with the Gallinas Watershed Partnership, the Acequia de los Cuarteles de Santo Domingo de Cundiyo Land Grant, the Río Gallinas Acequia Association, and the New Mexico Solar Energy Association.
 Through his work in and around Las Vegas, he has been instrumental in raising water quality standards for the Río Gallinas.
-Michael’s partner Diane is a nurse practitioner in Santa Fe.

 Nicola is a postdoctoral researcher at Stanford University specializing in water policy and management.
 Born and raised in Taos, she has a long history with the Río Grande and with Amigos Bravos.
 Nicola worked with Amigos Bravos as an after-school volunteer, a community liaison for the Coalition for the Valle Vidal, a summer intern and finally as Project Assistant.
 This work fueled her interest in water policy, specifically on how we make decisions about managing water and what the ramifications are for the environment and society.
 In addition to research and teaching, Nicola is a dancer, a flautist, and loves to hike, ski, backpack, and otherwise play in the mountains.